Dryer lint vacuum attachment for Dyson DC27 (I think)

 Dryer lint vacuum attachment for Dyson DC27 (I think) by dmatsumoto is licensed under the Creative Commons - Public Domain Dedication license.

-We're sure dmatsumoto would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure dmatsumoto would love to see what you've printed.
+Please document your print and share a Make with the community.